PaulSquires/TradeTracker/README.md

 [![License](https://img.shields.io/github/license/PaulSquires/TradeTracker?style=flat-square)](LICENSE)
 <!-- ![Downloads](https://img.shields.io/github/downloads/PaulSquires/TradeTracker/total?style=flat-square) -->

-### Update Announcement (October 27, 2024)
+### ANNOUNCEMENT (November 20, 2024)
+TradeTracker is now fully cross-platform (Windows, Linux, MacOS).
-Currently about 95% complete with the cross platform version of TradeTracker.
-Built using Dear ImGui and will be backward compatible with the current released version.
+Built using Dear ImGui and backward compatible with the current released version.
-- Import existing Trades from TWS is the only outstanding item needed to be implemented.
-- Currently cross platform for Windows, macOS, and Linux.
-All tested and working correctly.
-- Source code will be posted and superceed the Win32 api code that exists in this respository.
+- Source code for the Windows only still available in the "archive_win32_version" folder.

 ### Why are you still using a spreadsheet to track your stock, futures and options trading? ###